christiskatsouris/Introduction-Matlab/README.md

 # Into

-Matlab is an Object-Oriented Programming Language which with faster computational capabilities than other Statistical Software.
+Matlab is an Object-Oriented Programming Language which has faster computational capabilities in comparison to other Statistical Software.